SamuelTilly/dlpv/README.md

 * [Vue](https://vuejs.org/)

 ## Install

+Copy and rename `.env.example` to `.env`, replace all instances of _SuperSecret_ with a proper password.

 Docker is used for development and installation of dependencies, this is too keep everything super simple.
 Before starting development all necessary dependencies needs to be installed using the following command: